Home Articles 3D Printing Top 10 Inspirational 3D-Printed Clothes for 2025

 NAMEDRESS by Sylvia Heisel

-This 3D printed dress stands for more than just an innovative take on fashion; it is also a statement on sustainability and a tribute to women in STEM (Science, Technology, Engineering, and Mathematics).
+Among all 3D-printed clothes, this dress stands for more than just an innovative take on fashion; it is also a statement on sustainability and a tribute to women in STEM (Science, Technology, Engineering, and Mathematics).
 Each name featured on the dress was first digitally handwritten and then converted into 3D models.

 The NAMEDRESS is created from WillowFlex, a compostable bioplastic, and then produced by zero-waste 3D printing.
 Heisel’s portfolio is rich with dresses that make bold statements and leave a long-lasting impression.
-She combines fashion with function without letting environmental awareness limit her creativity but rather drive it.
+She combines fashion with function without letting environmental awareness limit her creativity but rather drives it.
 Also, it’s very wearable and can find customers interested in sentimentally printed garments.

 Spider Dress by Anouk Wipprecht

-Anouk Wipprecht has definitely earned himself a spot with the most innovative 3D printing fashion designers.
+Anouk Wipprecht has definitely earned herself a spot with the most innovative 3D printing fashion designers.
 Using a selective laser sintering (SLS) process, the dress was printed with nylon powder, a flexible and strong material optimal for wearable technology.
 This dress also features robotic and sensor technology components, where the robotic arms react according to the data collected from motion and respiration sensors.

 If the wearer breathes heavily, the sensors read that she feels threatened, so the robotic arms will respond and extend to defend her.
 The whole outfit simulates the territorial instincts of a spider; it is indeed iconic and pushes the boundaries of wearable art.